[REVEALED] Korean Foods That Start With S

 Sikhye is a traditional Korean beverage made from malted barley and glutinous rice.
 This sweet and refreshing drink is often enjoyed as a dessert or during celebrations.
 The preparation of sikhye involves fermenting the malt and rice mixture, resulting in a mildly alcoholic beverage that is then sweetened with sugar or honey.
 The amber-colored liquid is served cold and is garnished with floating rice grains.
 Sikhye provides a delightful contrast to the savory and spicy dishes commonly found in Korean cuisine, making it a popular choice to cleanse the palate.

-See also [REVEALED] German Foods That Start With X
+See also Chinese Foods That Start With T

 5. Soondae (순대) – Blood Sausage